SITE MENU TO VISIT EXHIBITS

 Many special exhibits have been on display, including the "Back to the 40s and 50s," "Easter Bonnets," "History of Malden Schools," and "Barn Again."
 Don't miss the "Archival Room" where the store of histories, oral tapes, maps and pictures is steadily increasing.
 All are being gathered into one room for easy access and preservation.

-The Museum is open to the public on Tuesdays, Wednesday, Thursday and Saturdays from 1:30 until 4:30 each day and special viewing's may be scheduled by calling 276-5008 during open hours or by email.
+The Museum is open to the public on Wednesdays and Saturdays from 1:30 until 4:30 each day and special viewing's may be scheduled by calling 276-5008 during open hours or by email.
 You may also call Sue Bostic at 276-5663 to make arrangements.

 The Malden Historical Museum is staffed by Elizabeth Haskins and Sue Bostic, along with many volunteers and is operated under the auspices of a Board of Trustees.